Andree-9/HiLL/README.md

 <div align="center">

-## HiLL: Hint Learning for Reinforcement Learning
+## Learning to Hint for Reinforcement Learning

 Jointly train a hinter policy and a reasoner policy during RL.
 For each hard question that yields an all-incorrect GRPO group, the hinter generates hints online conditioned on the current reasoner's failure, recovering gradient signal while optimizing for transferability to the no-hint setting.